Battered Faith: Holding On to Hope Even When You Struggle

-Several years later I was working a full-time job that I loved, living the single life in an apartment located in the art district, hanging with friends, and finally—much to the delight of my father—pursuing my faith.
+Several years later, I was working a full-time job that I loved, living the single life in an apartment located in the art district, hanging with friends, and finally—much to the delight of my father—pursuing my faith.
 This is when my illness turned on me.
 I became unable to continue working, my weakness increased, and the job and life I knew had to be left behind.
 It was the beginning of the pendulum swings of my health issues along with the pendulum swings of my faith.

+There is no shame in doubt or disappointment; there is no shame in questioning.
 We have an honest God, one who will hold us in His arms even when we are pounding on His chest in anger.

 We are not alone in these emotions; pillars of the faith throughout time have felt the same.
 “My tears have been my food day and night, while they say to me all the day long ‘Where is your God?’”
 (Psalms 42:3, ESV).
 Those are the words cried out by King David, who is described in the Bible as “a man after God’s own heart.”

-Gideon, in doubt, kept asking God to reconfirm His promise; Sarah laughed at the impossible; and Moses reacted in frustration and anger at the difficult people he was charged to lead.
+Gideon, in doubt, kept asking God to confirm His promise once again; Sarah laughed at the impossible; and Moses reacted in frustration and anger at the difficult people he was charged to lead.
 Mary, the mother of Jesus, while understanding the saving purpose of the birth of her son, was still in anguish at the death of that son.
 Again, David’s words: “Vindicate me, O God, and plead my cause against an ungodly nation; O deliver me from the deceitful and unjust man!
 For You are the God of my strength; why have You rejected me?
 Why do I go mourning because of the oppression of the enemy?”
 (Psalms 43:1-2, NASB).

 Starting back on my pill regimen and feeling as if I had failed, I turned off the noise playing in my head as well as what was said by others.
 I then took the time to turn to the source of truth, God’s Word.
-It was there I realized God doesn’t always rescue us from the effects of this world or consequences of our actions.
+It was there I realized God doesn’t always rescue us from the effects of this world or the consequences of our actions.
 Nor should He.
 I also realized I was not alone in my heartbreak, even though there were times when I felt like my crying out to God to be rescued was falling on deaf ears.

 …and when the answer was silence, my faith became more battered.

 We get a glimpse in the story of the man who from birth had been lame, lying every day beside the Gate Beautiful.
 When Peter passed and was pressed upon for money, his response was, “But Peter said, ‘I have no silver and gold, but what I do have I give to you.
 In the name of Jesus Christ of Nazareth, rise up and walk!‘” (Acts 3:6, ESV).
 And the man did.
 What you may not realize is that the Gate Beautiful was a place Jesus passed several times while He dwelt here on earth, performing miracles on thousands.
-Why didn’t He heal the man?
+Why didn’t He heal this man?

-Nearly eight years after I was diagnosed, God chose to heal me.
+Nearly fourteen years after I was diagnosed, God chose to heal me.
 Not grandly, but quietly.
 At a time when other concerns were driving my prayers, He spoke tenderly to me and healed me.
 I have no real explanation as to why then, or even why at all, but through that season I learned two things.
 First, that I can trust Him.
 I can trust Him with my disappointment, my doubt, my anger, and any outcome, whatever it may be.